rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 By completing this exercise, you should be able to demonstrate:

 Your application deploys using GitOps principles with ArgoCD managing automated synchronization from Git.
-The deployment pipeline integrates with your monitoring infrastructure to validate SLO compliance before marking deployments successful.
+You understand how to make declarative configuration changes that ArgoCD automatically applies to your cluster.
+The deployment pipeline integrates with your monitoring infrastructure to validate SLO compliance.
 Automated rollback systems respond to deployment-related SLO violations by reverting to known good versions.
-The complete workflow provides audit trails, reduces manual deployment effort, and improves deployment reliability through automated validation and recovery.
+The complete workflow provides audit trails, reduces manual deployment effort, and improves deployment reliability.

 ### Verification Questions